Welcome to Willamette

-Our beautiful campus features a residential undergraduate College of Liberal Arts and graduate programs in the College of Law and the Atkinson Graduate School of Management.
+Our beautiful campus features a residential undergraduate College of Arts & Sciences and graduate programs in the College of Law and the Atkinson Graduate School of Management.
 The Oregon State Capitol, just across the street, is our extended campus.
 Our partnership and co-location with Tokyo International University of America provides opportunities to explore international culture through social, language and living exchanges.

 The guide Colleges That Change Lives recognizes Willamette as one of 40 schools where students experience rich intellectual and personal growth, thanks to dedicated professors and lively, diverse experiences in and out of the classroom.
 Our alumni include a Nobel Prize‐winning economist, corporate presidents and CEOs, top scholars, nationally recognized artists, 15 Oregon Supreme Court justices and numerous Fulbright Grant winners.

 As you prepare to join our vibrant campus community, we encourage you to reach out to staff and faculty in offices and departments that interest you.
 Follow campus happenings on social media and our newsroom.